mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime/network-blocking-update-exception.md

 ---
 title: NetworkBlockingUpdateException class
-description: Network Blocking is not allowed for -filename- because it is opened for *UPDATE.
+description: "Network Blocking is not allowed for -filename- because it is opened for *UPDATE. "
+last_modified_at: 2024-06-26T20:27:05Z
 ---

 Network Blocking is not allowed for -filename- because it is opened for *UPDATE.